Frequently Asked Questions

 All state funded schools in Buckinghamshire are able to access the School Health Check for at no cost. - (Subscription to the School Health Check is currently funded until 30th May 2025 by Buckinghamshire Council).

-The programme is for all schools; infant, primary, secondary, free, independent, pupil referal units (PRUs) and special / specialist inclusive learning centres (SILCs).
+The programme is for all schools; infant, primary, secondary, free, independent, alternative provision and special / specialist inclusive learning centres (SILCs).
 We have a cross section of local, national and international schools who have completed the programme.

 No, the Healthy Schools Programme is a non-portfolio based award.
-If your school does have an external assessment visit, following your self-validation, you will be asked for a number of documents prior to the assessment, such as curriculum plans and a range of policies linked to the four core health themes of the award.
-The rest of the evidence will be collected via interviews with key stakeholders during the assessment visit.
+If your school does have an external validation visit, following your self-validation, you will be asked for a number of documents prior to the visit, such as curriculum plans and a range of policies linked to the four core health themes of the award.
+The rest of the evidence will be collected via discussions with key stakeholders during the external validation visit.

 It demonstrates to the whole school community a commitment to the health and wellbeing of the pupils and staff in school.